seadclub/seadclub.online/content/docs/contributing.md

 Follow these steps when submitting a pull request:

-- Ensure your branch is up-to-date with the latest changes from the master branch.
+- Ensure your branch is up-to-date with the latest changes from the main branch.

 - Include relevant tests for your changes.